Call MVCC Admissions

 FS131 Food Bev & Labr Cost Cntrl

 This course introduces the methods, tools, and procedures used to control food, beverage, and labor costs in a food service organization.
 Emphasis is placed on each step in the flow of costs: purchasing, receiving, storage, issuing, preparation, portioning, service, and accounting for sales.
 Labor costs as they relate to the operation are discussed.
-Active problem solving and practical application are used to relate the principles learned to the food service industry.
+Active problem solving and practical application are used to relate the principles learned to the food service industry. - Spring Semester Only.
 See when this course is offered ...

 PEXXX Physical Education Elective